 With one day in Ljubljana, you may struggle to check out all of the architectural landmarks, culinary treasures, and breathtaking views.

 The capital and biggest city in Slovenia has become a prime example of green living.
 Over a decade ago, the congested urban centre would hardly have made a list of the best travel destinations.
-Now, however, after going green, you’ll find the city a vibrant, pedestrian and cyclist-friendly paradise with a great mix of attractions to lure you in.
+Now, however, after going green, on your 24 hours in Ljubljana you’ll find a vibrant, pedestrian and cyclist-friendly paradise with a great mix of attractions to lure you in.

 If you plan to travel to Slovenia, it’ll be hard to overlook this city that was named the EU Green Capital in 2016.

-Need help deciding what to see while you’re there?
+Need help deciding what to do in Ljubljana in one day?
 Start planning your trip with this complete 1-day Ljubljana itinerary.

 Table of Contents

 - What to do in Ljubljana in 24 hours: A complete 1-day itinerary